chrhaeusler/readmedraft/README.md

-# rocessing of visual and non-visual naturalistic spatial information in the "parahippocampal place area"
+# processing of visual and non-visual naturalistic spatial information in the "parahippocampal place area"